Deadlines and Important Dates

 Applications for financial aid are due at the same time as your admission application.
-For need-based aid we require both the FAFSA and CSS Profile forms.
+For need-based aid we require the FAFSA form, and we may ask for the CSS Profile form for additional information.
 For merit-based aid, all applicants are considered for merit awards ranging from $10,000-$20,000.
 No additional application is needed.

 Your admissions counselor is ready to assist you through this process.